 Obviously you will need a fermentation container for fermenting the juice.
 You will also need to be able to fit the container with an air-lock.
 This is to allow gases to escape without letting stuff back into the wine during fermentation.
 And, you will need some hose for siphoning your wine off of the sediment.
 All very simple items.

-Beyond this you will also want to get a hydrometer.
-The hydrometer will allow you to determine the alcohol level of your wine and it will help you to track the progress of your wine's fermentation.
+Beyond this you will also want to get a wine hydrometer.
+The hydrometer will allow you to determine the alcohol level of your wine, and it will help you to track the progress of your wine's fermentation.
 An invaluable tool!

 You may also want a second fermentation container to make it easier when you are transferring the wine off the sediment.
 Otherwise, you can temporarily move the wine into a couple of large cooking pots, just long enough to rinse out the fermentation container and then transfer the wine back to it.